Companies that use LiveIntent

 The underlying pain points revolve around maximizing yield from perishable inventory and proving ROI.
 Companies repeatedly mention goals like "maximize campaign performance and ad revenue," "optimize inventory allocation," and "drive efficient customer acquisition at scale."
 One posting explicitly seeks someone to "analyze advertising inventory to maximize the value from a quantity of perishable impressions."
 Another emphasizes "data-driven, performance-focused strategies" with "tracking ad spend through to point-of-sale."
 These phrases reveal organizations using LiveIntent to monetize email audiences more effectively while demonstrating measurable business impact.

-Based on an analysis of tech stacks from companies that use LiveIntent
+Source: Analysis of tech stacks from 3,733 companies that use LiveIntent

 Commonly Paired Technologies